hevnsnt/norecognition/README.md

 # Research Reporting

 To scientifically track progress and validate results, the fuzzer includes a powerful reporting suite that analyzes the entire history of the fuzzer's test runs.
-This allows us to move beyond single anecdotes and identify statistically significant trends.
+This allows us to move beyond single anecdotes and identify statistically significant trends. *Note: I am still very early in the testing, and these reports were generated with very limited data (two epochs).
+These reports will be come much more relevant as the research continues.*

 Here are recent reports generated: